zhenglong1603/tp/docs/DeveloperGuide.md

    Use case ends.

 **Extensions**
 - 1a.
-Missing parameters → Klinix shows an invalid command message.<br>
+Missing parameters → Klinix shows an invalid command error message.<br>
   Use case resumes at step 1.
 - 1b.
-Invalid parameters format → Klinix shows an invalid parameters message.<br>
+Invalid parameters format → Klinix shows an invalid parameters error message.<br>
   Use case resumes at step 1.
 - 1c.
 No matching patient found → Klinix shows an invalid patient error message<br>
   Use case resumes at step 1.